-In the Transparency Centre, through the Privacy Permissions section, customers can manage the legitimate bases relating to the use of their data for certain purposes.
-And in the Access and Download section we offer useful visualisations of different types of data, with a user-friendly experience and respecting privacy criteria, with the option to download a more detailed document.
+In the Transparency Centre, through the Privacy Permissions section, customers can manage the legitimising grounds relating to the use of their data for certain purposes.
+In addition, the Access and Download section includes useful views of different types of data, with a user-friendly experience, in compliance with privacy criteria; there is also the option of downloading a more detailed document.

-The Transparency Centre experience has been designed to give users confidence, making use of clear language and explaining the purpose for which their data is processed and its nature within Telefónica.
+The Transparency Centre experience has been designed to give users confidence, with clear language, explaining the purpose for which their data is processed and its nature within Telefónica.

-The Transparency Centre takes us a step further in delivering on our promise to empower our customers with control and transparency over their data, always in accordance with applicable privacy regulations.
-For example, in Europe this processing is fully aligned with the European Data Protection Regulation.
+The Transparency Centre represents the first steps towards fulfilling our promise to give our customers features for them to control and ensure the transparency of their data, albeit in accordance with applicable regulations on privacy.
+For example, in Europe this processing is fully aligned with the GDPR.